It is a requirement prior to playing that all participants in the AFL New Zealand Youth programme have completed AFLNZ Medical declaration.

 Athletes in regional areas outside of Main Centres

-Players based outside of the main competition centres will be required to arrange transport for the Youth Competition.
+Players based outside of the main centres will be required to arrange transport for the Youth programme.

 AFL New Zealand will assist in this area by allocating meeting times, meeting places, contact database, carpool roster and in some cases bus travel, for age groups of the area.

-With limitations on programmes delivered in the South Island, talented players identified in the regions of Christchurch and Otago will be provided with a development staff and programme in place of the Youth Boys competition.
+With limitations on programmes delivered in the South Island, talented players identified in the Otago region will be provided with a development staff and programme in place of the Youth programme.
 The opportunity then exists for a fast track entry into the AFL New Zealand Academy as a wild card entrant.